Self-tuned Regularized Federated Methods with Guarantees for Optimal Solution Selection

 \section{Abstract}

-We study a bilevel federated learning (FL) problem, where clients cooperatively seek to find among multiple optimal solutions of a primary distributed learning problem, a solution that minimizes a secondary distributed global loss function.
-This problem is motivated by model selection in over-parameterized machine learning, in that the outer-level objective is a suitably-defined regularizer and the inner-level objective is the training loss function.
-Despite recent progress in centralized settings, communication-efficient FL methods equipped with complexity guarantees for resolving this problem class are primarily absent.
-Motivated by this lacuna, we consider the setting where the inner-level objective is convex and the outer-level objective is either convex or strongly convex.
-We propose a universal regularized scheme and derive promising error bounds in terms of both the inner-level and outer-level loss functions.
-Leveraging this unifying theory, we then enable two existing FL methods to address the corresponding simple bilevel problem and derive novel communication complexity guarantees for each method.
-Additionally, we devise an FL method for addressing simple bilevel optimization problems with a nonconvex outer-level loss function.
-Through a two-loop scheme and by leveraging the universal theory, we derive new complexity bounds for the nonconvex setting.
-This appears to be the first time that federated simple bilevel optimization problems are provably addressed with guarantees.
-We validate the theoretical findings on EMNIST and CIFAR-10 datasets.
+We study a hierarchical federated learning (FL) problem, where clients cooperatively seek to select among multiple optimal solutions of a primary distributed learning problem, a solution that minimizes a secondary loss function.
+This problem arises from over-parameterized learning and ill-posed optimization problems.
+First, we consider the setting where the inner-level objective is convex and the outer-level objective is either convex or strongly convex.
+We propose a self-tuned regularized federated averaging (StR-FedAvg) method where the stepsize and regularization parameter are characterized by the number of communication rounds and problem parameters.
+We derive new complexity guarantees for addressing the optimal solution selection problem in FL.
+Second, when the outer-level objective is nonconvex, we propose a two-loop FL scheme in which the outer loop employs an inexact projected first-order method and the inner loop applies StR-FedAvg with an iteratively updated regularization parameter.
+We derive new communication complexity guarantees for computing a stationary point of the nonconvex solution-selection problem.
+To our knowledge, this is the first work to establish complexity guarantees for this class of problems in FL.
+Preliminary experiments validate our theoretical findings.